 These picks tend to feel a bit more like recommendations of stuff that Sky – and Netflix etc – really want you to watch rather than stuff that’s truly been picked out on the back of analysis of your viewing habits.
-Though we guess it’s hard to judge this fairly given that at the time of writing Sky Stream has only had a couple of days so far to start understanding what sort of things we like to watch.

 Full-screen 'placeholder’ graphics for the content on this Top Picks row start to play after a time if you don’t select anything, which is surprisingly effective at making you potentially more interested in one or more of the highlighted shows.
 This Top Picks bar is very regularly changed by Sky’s ‘curators’, which again keeps things always feeling fresh and involving.

 Directly below the Top Picks/Currently Viewing shelf is a row of boxes providing links to different genres of content, from TV Shows to Movies, Sport, Kids, News, Audio and Music, Fitness and International content.
 This is a handy touch for people who like a more conventional approach to content filtering and is the nearest the Sky Stream home screen gets to referencing the side-bar option menu that’s always present on Sky Q’s interface.
-An imminent software update will actually add a Playlist access box to this series of home-screen genre filters so that users can access their stored content more quickly.

 There are many other shelves of themed content you can scroll down to on the home screen, which at the time of writing includes such things as ‘Top 10 this week’, ‘Big stars on the small screen’, ‘Premier League highlights’, a selection of simple games, and a ‘Shocking stories’ tier.
 Though the exact nature of these shelves changes regularly.